OctopusDeploy/blog/blog/2021-10/rolling-back-tomcat/index.md

 All steps in the deployment process are executed as they were configured when the release was created.
 For Apache Tomcat, this means that the package will be rextracted on the Tomcat server, variable substituion performed, and repackaged before being sent to the Tomcat Manager for deployment.
 Depending on the size of the package, this could be a quick operation, or take quite some time.

 ## Simple rollback
 As previously stated, all steps in the deployment process will be reexecuted as they did the first time.
-While the built-in method of redeployment is effective, it doesn't automate activities such as marking the release as being bad.
-Automation of marking a releas as bad first needs to know that a rollback is occuring.
-This requires modification to the deployment process, the new process would look something like this:
+While the built-in method of redeployment is effective, there may be steps that you do not want executed when performing a rollback.
+Rolling back usually means there was something wrong with the release.
+In these cases, it is a good idea to mark the release being rolled back as bad and block it from being promoted to other environments.
+To condionally skip steps and mark the release as bad, the porcess needs to be modified:

 1. Calculate Deployment Mode
 1. Create Database If Not exists (skip during rollback)